Tattenham Corner

-Tattenham Corner is in north Surrey, UK, the name is principally associated with Epsom Racecourse.
+Tattenham Corner is in north Surrey, England, the name is principally associated with Epsom Racecourse.
 The railway station of the same name is in the Tattenhams ward of Reigate and Banstead Borough.

 Location

-Tattenham Corner refers to the sharp bend in the track at the eastern (upper) part of Epsom Racecourse and in its immediate vicinity of Tattenham Corner railway station.
+Tattenham Corner refers to the sharp bend in the track at the eastern (upper) part of Epsom Racecourse.
+It is about 3 km south-east of Epsom town centre.
+Nearby are Tattenham Corner railway station and a small group of shops and restaurants.
 The racecourse itself and a short length of road between the station and the course are in the borough of Epsom & Ewell.
 The local residential area is in Tattenhams ward of Reigate & Banstead.

 History

 The area is on the northern slope of the North Downs.
 It was formerly used largely for cattle pasture, sheep farming and wood gathering.
 By the 1770s, Tattenham Corner was the established name for the top section of the relatively new Epsom Racecourse on Epsom Downs.
 Between 1850 and 1950 much of the area was built up.
 The railways arrived in the area.